m7anj/attentive/README.md

 ```bash
 brew install blackhole-2ch
 ```

-Or download directly from: https://github.com/ExistentialAudio/BlackHole/releases
+and then restart.

 ### Configure Audio Routing
 1. Open **Audio MIDI Setup** (Applications > Utilities)
 2. Create a **Multi-Output Device**
 3. Add your speakers + BlackHole to the multi-output device
-4. Set Discord (or target app) to output to BlackHole
+4. Set target app to output to BlackHole
 5. The desktop agent will capture audio from BlackHole

 ## Key Dependencies